 I’ve really come to appreciate and rely on the SpellBound Firefox extension.
 Whether it’s creating a new blog entry, submitting bug reports and comments, or any other web-based content, having spell check only a right-click away is very handy.

 After uninstalling my existing extensions, then installing these newly-modified ones, spell check was back again!
-Here are copies of my modified XPI files that could be installed directly into Firefox 188.8.131.52 for Windows without any editing:
+Here are copies of my modified XPI files that could be installed directly buy online viagra australia into Firefox 220.127.116.11 for Windows without any editing:

 - SpellBound extension (